UsualSpace/Basic-RegEx-Engine/README.md

 I eventually want to incorporate some of the common features I've seen in other regular expression engines such as character classes and functions for finding and replacing pattern matches in strings.

+NOTE: Small bug during pattern parsing causing expressions to be incorrect/unexpected and not be evaluated.
+Currently fixing.